NeddyAP/manajemen-magang/memory-bank/activeContext.md

     - Dosen Feedback: `reviewer_notes` can be added by Dosen, especially when a report is rejected or needs revisions.
 Dosen can also upload revised versions of reports.
 5.  **Guidance System:**
     - Class scheduling (`guidance_classes` table) by Admin/Dosen.
-    - Student assignment to classes.
+    - Student assignment to classes (including automatic attachment of eligible students on creation).
     - Attendance tracking (`guidance_class_attendance` table - QR code via URL & manual check-in implemented).
 6.  **Support & Content Management (Admin):**
     - FAQs (`faqs` table).